Breadcrumb

 Driving distance and time (approximate) for this leg: 243 kms / 151 miles : 3.3 hours

-From above Mount Tarawera impressive views include vast volcanic rifts, distant national parks and our treasured lakes.
+From above Mount Tarawera's impressive views include vast volcanic rifts, distant national parks, and our treasured lakes.
 Flying south on a floatplane, you will gain an appreciation of what local Maori refer to as the ‘Sisters of Fire’.
-Here, volcanic activity has pierced the earth surface across the fault-line forming the reserves of Waimangu and Wai-O-Tapu which, when viewed from above, dismay a spectacular palette of natures most vibrant colours.
-Landing at Orakei Korako, ‘the Hidden Valley’, is an amazing opportunity to experience hot springs, gushing geysers and the natural beauty of this geothermal wonderland.
+Here, volcanic activity has pierced the earth's surface across the fault line forming the reserves of Waimangu and Wai-O-Tapu which, when viewed from above, dismay a spectacular palette of nature's most vibrant colors.
+Landing at Orakei Korako, ‘the Hidden Valley’, is an amazing opportunity to experience hot springs, gushing geysers, and the natural beauty of this geothermal wonderland.

-SUGGESTED ACTIVITY - National Kiwi Hatchery Tour
+Suggested Activity - National Kiwi Hatchery Experience

-The National Kiwi Hatchery Tour is a special opportunity to gain insight into and view this highly regarded conservation centre.
+The National Kiwi Hatchery Experience is a special opportunity to gain insight into and view this highly regarded conservation centre.
 Developed with the visitor experience in mind, the hatchery boasts special viewing opportunities and is hosted by kiwi expert guides who ensure guests leave fully informed and all questions answered.
 Learn all about New Zealand’s intriguing national icon and the efforts of the kiwi husbandry team, see and discover what it takes to hatch and rare chicks, and if you’re lucky see baby chicks in person!

-Te Pā Tū Evening Maori Cultural Experience
+Te Pā Tū Evening Māori Cultural Experience - Dinner Included

 New Zealand’s Most Awarded Cultural Attraction, presenting Te Pā Tū.
 Feast on song, drama, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) blanketed by towering Tawa trees, blazing bonfires, and a forest-formed amphitheatre.
 Te Pā Tū shares Māori history, traditions, and cultural aspirations across 4-hours of celebration and feasting.
-These events change with each season of the maramataka, the Māori lunar calendar.
+These events change with each season of the Maramataka, the Māori lunar calendar.

 Your accommodation: On the Point